Advice for writing in the sciences, courtesy of Brandeis biology professor Jim Morris.

 For this example research topic, you might identify these keywords:

 undergraduate students → college students

 As you read information about your topic, note the suggested terms that come up in some of the databases.
 These terms might be good to use in future searches.

 When searching in a library database or library catalog, it's helpful to identify key concepts or search terms.
-These tips can be used in our library catalog, Library OneSearch or our library databases in Brandeis Scholar.
+These tips can be used in our library catalog, Library OneSearch or our library databases listed in Find Databases.

 AND, OR, NOT:

 Phrase Searching: Put quotation marks (" ") around search terms to search for them as a phrase.
 For example: "higher education".